lrtsuser/LRTS/artifact/README.md

 ### Producing plots and figures in the evaluation section

-`./analysis_paper` provides scripts to produce figure and tables in our evaluation.
+`./analysis_paper` provides scripts to produce figure and tables in our evaluation. `metadata/`, `change_info/`, and `eval_outcome/` provide corresponding experiment data to run these scripts in our evaluation.